-The following statement must appear on all syllabi: "Any students with disabilities or other special needs, which need special accommodations in this course, are invited to share these concerns or requests with the instructor and contact the Disability Services Office as soon as possible."
+Any students with disabilities or other special needs, which need special accommodations in this course, are invited to share these concerns or requests with the instructor and contact the Disability Services Office as soon as possible.

-The following statement must appear on all syllabi: "The academic community is operated on the basis of honesty, integrity, and fair play.
+The academic community is operated on the basis of honesty, integrity, and fair play.
 It applies to cases in which cheating, plagiarism, or other academic misconduct has occurred in an instructional context.
-Students found guilty of academic misconduct are
+Students found guilty of academic misconduct are subject to penalties, up to and possibly including suspension and/or expulsion.
+Student academic misconduct records are maintained by the Office of Registration and Records.